00b/MotoMoca1025/README.md

 Easy to change the output info.

 Script does not allow updating/changing of any configuration/settings.
-Though it should be doable with modification and adding using http puts.
+Though it should be doable with modification and using http puts.

 Default username preset as admin (default and not user changeable with firmware version 1.18.2.2.)